nemuulen/INFOSCI301_Final_Project/README.md

 - **Web Framework**: `streamlit`
 - **Development Environment**: Google Colab, VS code
 - **Version Control**: GitHub

 ---

 ## Research Questions
 - Which countries are the largest senders and receivers of international students, and how does this correlate with their GDP?
-- How have student mobility patterns evolved over the past two decades, particularly in relation to economic changes?
+- How have student mobility patterns evolved over the past two decades, particularly in relation to economic changes and what is the future direction?
 - Are there identifiable regional trends in student migration linked to economic indicators?

 ## Scholarly Grounding